 - Remove from the oven and let cool in the pan for 10 minutes, then transfer to a wire rack to cool completely to room temperature.

-- Optional Glaze: In a small bowl, whisk together the Florida Crystals® Organic Powdered Raw Cane Sugar and cinnamon.
+- Optional Glaze: In a small bowl, whisk together the powdered sugar, cinnamon, and melted butter.
 Add in the milk one teaspoon at a time until your desired consistency is reached.

 - Pour the glaze over the fully cooled persimmon loaf and top with sliced fuyu persimmons if desired.